NOTE: Analysis is mixed in with the relation of

 The significance of the storyline of Beverly is not yet apparent, other than to remind of Ben's womanizing in the original Twin Peaks and to contrast with now as he attempts reformation, not involving himself in an affair with Beverly, a married woman.

 We would have recognized but may not have thought too much about Beverly's seeming attraction to Ben in the previous scene.
 Now?
 We don't know what to make of Beverly.
-We had learned, with Doris, not to judge her relationship with Frank due their son having committed suicide.
+We had learned, with Doris, not to judge her or her relationship with Frank when the additional information of their son having committed suicide was revealed.
 We're perhaps uncomfortable with Beverly behaving bitterly and angrily with someone so obviously ill as her husband, Tom, who it seems feels she is distancing herself from him.
 We may feel for him, for his being ill and vulnerable.
 Beverly gives us reason to believe, however, that he is being manipulative, she worries about his fucking "this up".
 The viewer doesn't know with whom to empathize, which is perhaps the point.
 We could empathize with either, or both, depending on the viewer's point of view.

 (1) Cut to the exterior of the Bang Bang.
 We hear Booker T. and the M.G.'s "Green Onions".